Buying the freehold of a house

 - We welcome new clients and offer immediate free leasehold advice and an estimate of the price payable.

-- Andrew Orme is the principal officer at Orme Associates and for advice on Leasehold Reform, Andrew’s profile is at available here via LinkedIn
+- Andrew Orme is the principal officer at Orme Associates and for advice on Leasehold Reform, Andrew’s resume is downloadable here and LinkedIn profile is available here via LinkedIn